rskupnik/rskupnik.github.io/_posts/2021-03-07-spring-metrics-with-micrometer-and-splunk.md

 - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - this is our "dedicated backend".
 It's responsible for receiving raw measurement data, aggregate it and send it to the dashboard
 - [Splunk](https://www.splunk.com/) - Splunk is the final destination for our metrics data, it's the engine we're going to use to turn those magical numbers into pretty visuals

+All the code and configuration files for this example can be found on [github](https://github.com/rskupnik/spring-metrics-with-splunk)

 ---

 ## How to do it